ibexa/documentation-developer/docs/extending/creating_custom_dropdowns.md

 ## Add attributes

-Next, look into the `data-value` attribute in the code (line 11 and 12) to duplicated options with the CSS class: `ez-custom-dropdown__item`.
+Next, look at the `data-value` attribute in the code (line 11 and 12) for duplicated options with the CSS class: `ez-custom-dropdown__item`.
 It stores a value of an option from a select input.

 You can provide placeholder text for your custom drop-down.
 To do so: